arnav-2022/arnav-2022/README.md

+## 👋 Hello Coding Enthusiasts
+Hello, I'm a 10th-grade student who recently embarked on a journey to explore the world of Python coding.
+I'm enthusiastic about diving deeper into the programming realm, having started my Python learning journey this summer.

 ## About me
-🔭&nbsp;Hello, I'm a 10th-grade student who recently embarked on a journey to explore the world of Python coding.
-I'm enthusiastic about diving deeper into the programming realm, having started my Python learning journey this summer.
+🔭&nbsp; I am a high school student with interest in coding and badminton.
 🌱&nbsp;Currently learning **Python, HTML, JavaScript and CSS** 💡&nbsp;I'm interested in **Web development and Data Science** 💬&nbsp;If you are a beginner in python, ask me how to get started!!